rwxrob/cmdbox/README.md

 ## Design Decisions

-This is a summary of the design decisions made roughly in the order they were made.
+This is a summary of the design decisions made over the course of the project (in no particular order).
 It is provided in the hopes of addressing other design concerns anyone reviewing this package might have before choosing to use it.

+* Dashes are dumb.
+The world has suffered enough from moronic design decisions originating from `getopts` long enough.
+Beginning *anything* but negative numbers with dashes on the command line has *always* been an HCI UX anti-pattern.
+There is not a single justifiable case in history where using dashes to identify options was *actually* required.
+In every case, a more intelligent, human approach to the grammar of the command and its arguments would have prevented all of us from fumbling through decades of this absolutely horrid design.
+Therefore, in the CmdBox world "thou shalt not use dashes, ever" is the law and breaking it a cardinal sin --- whether command/action names or arguments (that don't have a legitimate need for dashes in them).
+As Unicode has standardized and become supported in all terminals, and subcommand composite monoliths and conversational interfaces emerge it is well past time to use *actual* human language for the best possible human-command-line user experience, not some monstrous, impossible to remember, command-line pseudo-language not even the computer likes or wants.
+Each command has a language (or at least a grammar) and its time we started treating them like it.

 * The `help` and `version` builtins have been converted into command modules that are imported just like any other into a CmdBox composite